Warrnambool

-Warrnambool (/ˈwɔːrnəmbuːl/; Maar: Peetoop or Wheringkernitch or Warrnambool) is a city on the south-western coast of Victoria, Australia.
+Warrnambool (/ˈwɔːrnəmbuːl/ WOR-nəm-BOOL; Maar: Peetoop or Wheringkernitch or Warrnambool) is a city on the south-western coast of Victoria, Australia.
 At the 2021 census, Warrnambool had a population of 32,894.
 Situated on the Princes Highway, Warrnambool (Allansford) marks the western end of the Great Ocean Road and the southern end of the Hopkins Highway.

 History

 Origin of name

 The name "Warrnambool" originated from Mount Warrnambool, a scoria cone volcano 25 kilometres northeast of the town.
 Warrnambool (or Warrnoobul) was the title of both the volcano and the clan of Aboriginal Australian people who lived there.
 In the local language, the prefix Warnn- designated home or hut, while the meaning of the suffix -ambool is now unknown.
 William Fowler Pickering, the colonial government surveyor who in 1845 was tasked with the initial planning of the township, chose to name the town Warrnambool.
 The traditional Indigenous owners of the land today are the Dhauwurd Wurrung people, also known as the Gunditjmara.